cvxgrp/osmm/README.md

 The implementation is based on our paper Minimizing Oracle-Structured Composite Functions [XXX add link].

+The current version is preliminary, and will be changing.

 ## Installation
 To install `osmm`, first clone the repo, and then from inside the directory run
 ```